 Caruso also brings competent point guard play with good feel as a passer, particularly in transition where he is adept at passing ahead and at leading the break in the middle of the floor where his ability to get downhill and attack the basket is complemented nicely by good vision and timing as a passer.

 So, what is Caruso?
-While the positional answer to that will ultimately depend on how much skill development (shooting and ball handling) he can achieve in the summer, the most basic answer is “an NBA rotation level player”.
+While the positional answer to that will ultimately depend on how much skill development (shooting and ball handling) he can achieve in the summer, the most basic answer is “an NBA level rotation player”.
 And, with these Lakers, I hope Caruso gets that chance.
-The past two years saw him over utilized in his first season as a two-way contract player when he was not ready and underutilized in his second season where the Lakers really could have used his size and defensive ability amid an injury ravaged season to their point guards.
+The past two years saw him over utilized in his first season as a two-way contract player when he was not ready and underutilized in his second season where the Lakers could have really used his size and defensive ability amid an injury ravaged season to their point guards.

 This season, then, with a full-on contract with the big team, I hope head coach Frank Vogel has an open mind even as expectations ratchet up more in the wake of Anthony Davis’ arrival.
-Caruso, an undrafted player, deserves the opportunity to compete against Rondo and his veteran/playoff pedigree and Cook’s more refined and proven game as a shooting threat.
+Caruso, an undrafted player, deserves the opportunity to compete against Rondo and his veteran/playoff pedigree and Cook’s more playoff tested and proven game as a shooting threat.
 Because, if he gets that chance, I think he’ll show he can really play in this league as more than just a part-time rotation player.